 As an institution with degree awarding powers, the University needs to assure itself that the standards of awards given in its name are appropriate and that students have suitable opportunities to meet those standards.

 The need for quality assurance is also rooted in the accountability of the University to students, applicants, employers, Professional/Statutory/Regulatory Bodies (PSRBs), the Competition and Markets Authority and funding organisations.

-The Higher Education Funding Council for England (HEFCE) is required to satisfy itself that the University’s provision is of appropriate quality.
+The Office for Students (OfS) is required to satisfy itself that the University’s provision is of appropriate quality.
 In order to assure itself that the provision is satisfactory in terms of academic quality and standards it empowers the Quality Assurance Agency (QAA) to undertake institutional level review.
 In this context, the University needs to have mechanisms whereby it is able to assure itself and, therefore, the QAA, that academic standards are being maintained and that the quality of education is appropriate.
 The most recent QAA Higher Education Review (HER) of the University took place in October 2015.